MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-manager-installation.md

 5. [Configure the danger zone of Otoroshi to bind Otoroshi and the manager](#configure-the-danger-zone-of-otoroshi-to-bind-otoroshi-and-the-manager)
 6. [Create a route using the generated wasm file](#create-a-route-using-the-generated-wasm-file)
 7. [Test your route](#test-your-route)

+After completing these steps you will have a running Otoroshi instance and our owm WASM manager linked together.

 ### Before your start